nmathewson/walking-onions-wip/specs/04-reconstructing-endives.md

 leaves at a constant depth, and to enable spacing out different sections of the tree.

-If `siganture-depth` from the ENDIVE is N, the relay does not need to compute any merkle tree entries for PATHs of length shorter than N bits.
+If `signature-depth` for the ENDIVE is N, the relay does not need to compute any Merkle tree entries for PATHs of length shorter than N bits.

 <!-- Section 4.4 --> <a id='S4.4'></a>